-Building A, the main building on the campus is a single story, circular building, two hundred and forty feet in diameter and houses the administrative offices, faculty offices, general academic classrooms, science lecture halls and laboratories, business machine and language laboratories, television central control section, studio, and the broadcasting room.
+Building A, the main building on the campus is a single story, circular building, two hundred and forty feet in diameter and houses the administrative offices, faculty offices, general academic classrooms, science lecture halls and laboratories, business machine and language laboratories, television central control section, studio, broadcasting room, and the college library.
 All rooms are units in a closed TV circuit and local telephone system.